 Keeping track of your macros helps you stay on top of your meals throughout the day.
 It also helps you gain awareness of which foods to eat and which ones to avoid.
 Apps and calorie counting are necessary at first, but the goal is to eventually move to intuitive eating and simply knowing what your body needs.

 With that said, there are some misconceptions about macro-based diets.
 I’m not a fan of the “If It Fits Your Macros” (IIFYM) diet.
 People who advocate for this diet say you don’t have to count calories if you stay on top of your macros.
 That’s true to a point, but food quality still matters.
-Pop Tarts and Cheez Doodles are not good carbs to consume even if you’re doing it within your macro range.
+Pop-Tarts and Cheez-Doodles are not good carbs to consume even if you’re doing it within your macro range.

 Determining Your Macros

-Your daily macro intake will be split among a percentage of proteins, carbohydrates and fats.
+Your daily macro intake will be split among a percentage of proteins, carbohydrates, and fats.
 The macro intake of someone trying to lose weight will be quite different from someone trying to put on muscle.
 Most diets will still have a good spread across all three.
-Something like the keto diet, which emphasizes a high intake of one macronutrient (fats) and low intake of another (carbs), is harder to sustain long term.
+Something like the keto diet, which emphasizes a high intake of one macronutrient (fats) and a low intake of another (carbs), is harder to sustain long term.

 For those looking to lose weight, here’s the range of what I typically recommend.
 Clients who train with me get an exact percentage after I measure their body fat composition.